SiteSupra/sitesupra-docs/cms/user_manual.rst

 Log in
 -------

 Start by logging into the admin panel of your website.
 Visit your site's login page by placing “/backend” after your domain name e.g. http://example.com/backend.
-Log into SiteSupra using your e-mail and password.
+Default login name is ``admin@sitesupra.org`` and password is ``admin``.

 Initial view
 ~~~~~~~~~~~~~